One-Bit-Myanmar/IOT-for-weather-mornitoring/README.md

   - HiveMQ’s [WebSocket Client](http://www.hivemq.com/demos/websocket-client/) or any other MQTT client for subscribing to the topic and viewing real-time data.
 - **Cloud Integration** (optional)
   - If you want to log or analyze data, consider setting up a cloud IoT platform (e.g., AWS IoT or Google Cloud IoT).

-Once you have the required hardware, software, and network setup, you’ll be ready to build, code, and deploy the IoT Weather Monitoring System.

 ### Installation